ChemDiv’s Library of the Allosteric Kinases Inhibitors comprises 26,000 compounds.

-Small-molecule kinase inhibitors are invaluable targeted therapeutics for the treatment of various human diseases, especially cancers.
-While the majority of approved and developed preclinical small-molecule inhibitors are characterized as type I or type II inhibitors that target the ATP-binding pocket of kinases, the remarkable sequential and structural similarity among ATP pockets renders the selective inhibition of kinases a daunting challenge.
-Therefore, targeting allosteric pockets of kinases outside the highly conversed ATP pocket has been proposed as a promising alternative to overcome current barriers of kinase inhibitors, including poor selectivity and emergence of drug resistance.
-In spite of the small number of identified, allosteric inhibitors in comparison with that of inhibitors targeting the ATP pocket, encouraging results, such as the FDA-approval of the first small-molecule allosteric inhibitor trametinib in 2013, the progress of more than 10 other allosteric inhibitors in clinical trials, and the emergence of a pipeline of highly selective and potent preclinical molecules, have been reported in the past decade.
+Small-molecule kinase inhibitors are invaluable targeted therapeutics for treating various human diseases, particularly cancers.
+While the majority of approved and preclinical small-molecule inhibitors are categorized as type I or II, targeting the ATP-binding pocket of kinases, the significant sequential and structural similarity among ATP pockets makes selectively inhibiting kinases a daunting challenge.
+Therefore, targeting allosteric pockets outside the highly conserved ATP pocket has been proposed as a promising alternative to overcome the current limitations of kinase inhibitors, including poor selectivity and the emergence of drug resistance.
+Despite the smaller number of identified allosteric inhibitors compared to those targeting the ATP pocket, the past decade has seen encouraging developments.
+These include the FDA approval of the first small-molecule allosteric inhibitor, trametinib, in 2013, the advancement of over 10 other allosteric inhibitors in clinical trials, and the emergence of a pipeline of highly selective and potent preclinical molecules.

 The ChemDiv’s Library of Allosteric Kinases Inhibitors, with its comprehensive collection of 26,000 compounds, is specifically designed for drug discovery targeting allosteric kinase sites.
 This library stands out due to its focus on 135 kinases that have identifiable allosteric pockets, offering a targeted approach to drug design.
 Significantly, 71 of these kinases are backed by PDB structures, showing their allosteric pockets engaged with small molecules, providing valuable structural insights for researchers.